Children's Comprehensive Bible Question Quiz

 b.
 Peter with his sword at the Garden of Gethsemane.

 c.
-Elijah who called out some bears from the woods to kill Goliath.
+Elijah, who called out some bears from the woods to kill Goliath.

-a.
-David killed the giant Goliath with a sling and stone.
-He was a young shepherd. at the time.
 Goliath was fighting for the Philistines during a battle with the Israelites.

 Questions about the birth of Jesus.

-1. Who is called the Son of God?
+Who is called the Son of God?

 a.
-Adam who was created from the dust of the ground.
+Adam, who was created from the dust of the ground.

-c.
-Abraham the founder of Judaism, is the Son of God.
+b.
+Abraham, the founder of Judaism, is the Son of God.

-2. Who was king when Jesus was born?
+Who was king when Jesus was born?

 a.
-Saul, the very first king reigned during the time of his birth.
+Saul, the very first king, reigned during the time of his birth.

-c.
+b.
 Solomon, the wisest king, oversaw the birth of Jesus.

-3. Who were the earthly parents of Jesus?
+Who were the earthly parents of Jesus?

-b.
+a.
 Adam and Eve.

 c.
 Abraham and Sarah.

-4. Who told Mary she was going to have baby Jesus?
+Who told Mary she was going to have baby Jesus?

 a.
 Her cousin Elizabeth.